JackieG19/GitCommands/git102/README.md

 - *reset commit*: (CAUTION)
     - you want to be sure that you need to use this before you do because potentially it could ruin your repository
     - can permanently delete all commits and your code is going to be back to how it was at certein particular commit

+**Branches**
+- *master branch*
+    - when you create a new repo, you're also creating a master branch
+    - can only commit to this master banch
+    - master branch represent the stable version of your code
+    - and normally going to be the code which is released or published
+- *Branching*
+    - if you want to add a new feature to your application is to create another branch to try out the new feature
+    - when you create a new branch your kind of copying the stable version of the code
+    - you can work in this code in the new branch
+    - and make a commit to test it out which is called a merge commit
+    - if you like the new feature and the code is stable then you can merge it to the master branch
+    - if everything goes wrong in this new branch you've tested and messes the code up or doesn't work you can delete this branch
+    - the delete branch will not affect the master branch and the stable version of code will not be touched